 English 340 offers instruction in the uses and techniques of writing as a career tool in business and administration, thus emphasizing the skillful writing of expository and persuasive job-related communications within a variety of professional contexts.
 The course enables students to attain mastery of writing skills responsive to a broad range of professional and technical demands in the workplace, from researched technical reports to written business communications.
 The course provides report-related research skills and greater mastery of the rhetorical principles and mechanics needed to develop an organized, concise, lucid writing style.

-EN 341 Advanced Writing
+Prerequisite: upper division status.
+EN 341 3 Advanced Writing